 1. Treasure Hunt

 This game will require some treats, and it’s pretty simple to play.
 As you walk, occasionally toss a treat on the ground in your immediate area while your dog is distracted and tell your dog to “find it.”
 Your dog can then sniff around and find the treat as a reward.
 This game has a lot of purposes.
 It helps keep your dog’s focus on you, and it will allow you to lead your dog away from distractions like other dogs and people easily.
-Your dog will have to mentally stay on his toes for this treasure hunt.
+Your dog will have to mentally stay on their toes for this treasure hunt.

 2. Obstacle Course